oracle/terraform-provider-oci/docs/core/volume_groups.md

 ### Create Operation
 Creates a new volume group in the specified compartment.
-A volume group can have at most 20 block volumes.
-A volume group is a collection of volumes and may be created from a list of volumes, cloning an existing volume group or by restoring a volume group backup.
+A volume group is a collection of volumes and may be created from a list of volumes, cloning an existing volume group, or by restoring a volume group backup.
+A volume group can contain up to 64 volumes.
 You may optionally specify a *display name* for the volume group, which is simply a friendly name or description.
 It does not have to be unique, and you can change it.
 Avoid entering confidential information.

+For more information, see [Volume Groups](https://docs.us-phoenix-1.oraclecloud.com/Content/Block/Concepts/volumegroups.htm).

 The following arguments are supported: